Color Laser Engraving: Etching and Marking Explained

 Adding color powder is also possible for creative projects.
 However, it takes more effort and is not as versatile as color filling.

 Finally, techniques for creating contrast are the most pervasive methods in all industries and brands.
-Laser etching and laser engraving (with possible charring) are the best methods for creating marks.
+Laser etching and laser engraving (with possible charring) are the best methods for creating marks in color laser engraving.